 First, your pharmacist knows all kinds of secrets that could help you, so perhaps it’s time to start tapping into this under-utilized health resource.
 A study published in June 2017 in the Annals of Allergy, Asthma and Immunology revealed one thing pharmacists know more about than physicians: penicillin allergy.
 Apparently, 78 percent of pharmacists knew penicillin allergy can resolve over time, while only 55 percent of physicians did.
 And it doesn’t stop there.

-Tadeh Vartanian, PharmD, clinical pharmacist at CHA Hollywood Presbyterian Medical Center, adds that pharmacists play an integral role in the healthcare system by serving as a bridge between different specialties.
+Tadeh Vartanian, PharmD, clinical pharmacist at CHA Hollywood Presbyterian Medical Center, says that pharmacists play an integral role in the healthcare system by serving as a bridge between different specialties.
 “The knowledge that they possess beyond that of a physician will really depend on that physician’s specialty,” says Vartanian.
 “So although, for instance, a cardiologist may know the various antiarrhythmic agents very well, he or she may be less familiar with antibiotic agents, and specifically if any of them could affect the cardiovascular drugs that patient is taking.
 Pharmacists are the specialists that take all of that medical knowledge and bring it together to catch these types of potential errors, among many others.”

 They know what’s in your meds

 Your physician might be your first port of call if you’re ill, but when it comes to what’s actually in the drugs they’ve prescribed, your pharmacist is your go-to man or woman.
 After all, they spent six to eight years in pharmacy school, learning about medicinal chemistry, pathophysiology, and pharmacotherapy.
 “Pharmacists have more training and knowledge than physicians on how medications are made into pills, patches, etc. and how medications are absorbed and distributed in the body, metabolized, and excreted,” says Sally Rafie, PharmD, pharmacist specialist at UC San Diego Health.
 Crucially, pharmacists are also aware of inactive ingredients in medications that may be problematic for people with allergies, and can advise how to take medications properly (with food, on an empty stomach, with a glass of water, etc).
 (Did you know that there is a right time to take “once a day” meds?)

 They monitor your medication use